muhammadfathurraiyan/listify/README.md

 # Listify

-todo list app that helps people to stay organized and efficient.
+[listify](https://nextjs.org/) is todo list app that helps people to stay organized and efficient.

 ## Tech stack: